What is a Hernia?

 Why are hernias a potential for problems?

-The overwhelming majority of hernias do not cause life threatening emergencies.
+The majority of hernias don’t lead to a life threatening emergency.
 If you think you may have a hernia have your doctor evaluate.

-If bowel is trapped within a hernia defect a person may experience bloating, nausea, vomiting or colicky abdominal pain.
-Severe pain, retching/vomiting or fever/chills may represent a more serious complication and emergency evaluation is recommended.
+If intestine becomes trapped within a hernia the person may experience bloating, nausea, vomiting or cramping abdominal pain.
+Severe pain, retching/vomiting, diarrhea or fever/chills may signify a more serious situation and emergency evaluation is recommended.

 How are hernias diagnosed?